eclipse-archived/codewind-docs/docs/_documentations/mdt-eclipse-getting-started.md

 parent: mdteclipseoverview
 ---

-# Getting started: Codewind for Eclipse
+# Getting started with Codewind for Eclipse

-Codewind for Eclipse enables you to develop and debug your containerized projects from within Eclipse (debug is only supported for Microprofile/Java EE, Spring, and Node.js projects).
+Codewind for Eclipse enables you to develop your containerized projects from within Eclipse.

+The following information describes how to install Codewind for Eclipse, and introduces the tools and the Codewind Explorer view.
+It then describes how you can create a new project or work with an existing project, and introduces the wide range of Codewind development features available to you.

-Complete the following steps to install Codewind for Eclipse:
+To install Codewind for Eclipse, complete the following steps:

 1. Download and install the latest [Eclipse IDE for Java EE Developers](https://www.eclipse.org/downloads/packages/release/) or use an existing installation.
 The earliest supported version of the Eclipse IDE is Version 2019-03 (4.11).
 2. Install [Codewind from Eclipse Marketplace](https://marketplace.eclipse.org/content/codewind).